redsquirrel/jargon/articles/reconsidering-my-story.md

 From 2006-2011, I helped grow both Obtiva and Mad Mimi.

 Obtiva was a bootstrapped and profitable custom software consultancy, a "dev shop", a bunch of software developers who companies paid to deliver software.
-We grew our business by writing great software and apprenticing great software developers.
+We grew our business by writing great software and apprenticing people into great software developers.

 Mad Mimi was founded by a guy who had a bit of angel funding, and he spent most of that money on getting his software system built by me and a few other contractors.
 Once the system was released to the public, Mad Mimi gradually became profitable.
 They grew organically through astoundingly good customer service, and were never in a position where they needed additional capital to grow.